sanguinecromancer/autocomplete-assignment/questions.md

 5. What is a fragment and why do we need it?
 Give an example where it might break my app.

+It's this pattern we usually use for wrapping our JSX into a parent: <></>
+We need it because sometimes we don't want to add an extra element to the DOM as it my break the CSS styling.

 6. Give 3 examples of the HOC pattern.
 7. What's the difference in handling exceptions in promises, callbacks and async…await?